piaw/www/claude/Draft2027.md

 1. **Fixed bases, optional rides.** The 2026 Hospental model: lock lodging for multiple nights, let weather decide which rides happen.
 Oberalp and Gotthard were bonuses, not schedule.
 No floating "weather spare days" — resilience lives in the structure.
 2. **Train the segments with no cycling value.** Ride what's worth riding.
 3. **Paved corridors for the loaded tandem.** Cross-check Google Maps paved routing against RWGPS/Komoot, which snap to Veloland/unpaved connectors (see 2026 Col des Mosses).
+4. **No support vehicle.** Self-supported on the bikes; all transfers by train.
+The multi-night bases mean luggage sits still on rest days and bonus rides.
-4. **Captain power 100–125W NP on big cols.** Proven range across the entire 2026 tour.
+5. **Captain power 100–125W NP on big cols.** Proven range across the entire 2026 tour.

 ---